Fenris06/Fenris06/README.md

 Hi everyone!

-This is my repositor, where I show my skills and experience as a Java developer.
+This is my repository where I show my skills and experience as a Java developer.
 Here you can find the frameworks, libraries and algorithms that I use to write code.

 ---